Skip to main content

 How does Super Bowl Squares work?

 A Super Bowl Squares board features a grid of 10 columns and 10 rows that intersect to create 100 squares.
-Every column and every row is randomly numbered from zero to nine, although those numbers aren’t revealed until every square on the board has been purchased by the players.
+Every column and every row is randomly numbered from zero to nine, although those numbers aren’t revealed until players have purchased every square on the board.

 Can you bet on Super Bowl Squares?